As I look out of my window I see a flash of fiery red as the leaves in the tree opposite turn their Autumn hue.

 - Salt and pepper to taste

-- To make the sauce steam the cauliflower florets for around 10 - 15 minutes or until really soft
+To make the topping steam the cauliflower florets for around 10 - 15 minutes or until really soft

 If you’re looking for a potato topped recipe then why not check out this rosti topped cottage pie that I created a few years ago.